- Academic Programs & Policies

 International Study/Education Abroad

-Credit earned during education abroad may be used toward degree requirements if students participate in prior approved programs and register through UNL.
-Credit awarded from an institution other than UNL will be subject to transfer credit and residency rules.
+Credit earned during education abroad may be used toward degree requirements if students participate in prior approved programs and register through the university.
+Credit awarded from an institution other than Nebraska will be subject to transfer credit and residency rules.

 Senior Check/Degree Audit